Has Painting Become Too Expensive?

 Why not follow the ukulele approach for everything?
 Take it easy and learn comfortably.
 Not spending too much money.
 Getting the job done a little step at a time and being humble.
 Not comparing ourselves to others.
 Taking pleasure in the process.

-PS: A reminder that you can find TWO Free painting courses on my website.
+PS: A reminder that you can find a Free painting course on my website.
 Use the ukulele approach and have fun painting.